What is Gamification in 2021?

 What are different game mechanics?

-Badges: Badges and stickers are the visual representations of the user’s accomplishments that they can collect, share and add to their profiles.
+Badges: Badges and stickers are visual representations of the user’s accomplishments that they can collect, share and add to their profiles.

 LeaderBoards: These maintain a sense of competition by listing all the individuals’ progress and often allowing them to perform better.